ga-adi-gelato/Course-Materials/lessons/product-development/prioritization-proposal-lesson/readme.md

 - Conduct an effective user interview
 - Draft a research plan and write a discussion guide for final project interviews

-### INSTRUCTOR PREP
-*Before this lesson, instructors will need to:*
-- Gather Post-it notes and black sharpies

 ### LESSON GUIDE

 | TIMING  | TYPE  | TOPIC  |